W.P. Roseman Excellence in Teaching Award

-The W. P. Roseman Excellence in Teaching Award is presented annually to a faculty member of the University of Wisconsin-Whitewater in recognition of outstanding teaching.
+The W. P. Roseman Excellence in Teaching Award is presented annually to honor a faculty member in recognition of outstanding teaching.
 The award was established in memory of W. P. Roseman, who directed the campus elementary school from 1919 to 1942.
-The recipient is chosen by an all-university committee of faculty and students.
+The award recognizes a faculty member who has a record of sustained teaching excellence at either of UW-Whitewater's campuses for at least 6 to 8 years.
+The recipient is chosen by an all-university committee of faculty members and students.

-- Have his/her name and photograph displayed in the Andersen Library for a year,
+- Have his/her name and photograph displayed in the libraries at both campuses for one year,

 Submission of Nomination Materials

 Each college submits one nominee for the award.
 College nominees are chosen according to criteria established by the respective colleges.